The Hard Work of Restoring the Harbour

 The City of Hamilton has made a number of important contributions to the HHRAP since 1992.
 These include:

-Combined Sewer Overflow (CSO) Tank Program: CSO tanks capture untreated sanitary and storm sewage during storms, releasing it back into the sewer system only when wastewater treatment plants have the capacity to handle it properly.
-Between 1989 and 2015, the City of Hamilton built nine CSO facilities with total storage space equivalent to 125 Olympic-size swimming pools.
+- Combined Sewer Overflow (CSO) Tank Program: CSO tanks capture untreated sanitary and storm sewage during storms, releasing it back into the sewer system only when wastewater treatment plants have the capacity to handle it properly.
+Between 1989 and 2010, the City built nine CSO facilities with total storage space equivalent to 125 Olympic-size swimming pools.
 More information about the Combined Sewer Overflow Storage Strategy

-Beach and Park Revitalization Project: The City of Hamilton has rebuilt harbour beaches and stretches of shoreline to create and enrich bird and fish habitat, increase public access and enjoyment and mitigate the effects of water contaminants such as E. coli.
+- Beach and Park Revitalization Project: The City has rebuilt harbour beaches and stretches of shoreline to create and enrich bird and fish habitat, increase public access and enjoyment and mitigate the effects of water contaminants such as E. coli.
 More information about the Beach and Park Revitalization Project

-Watershed Nutrient and Sediment Management Group: This group addresses “upstream” water quality issues including sediment control on construction sites and both urban and rural runoff.
-The work of this group has a significant impact on the success of other Clean Harbour projects such as wastewater treatment upgrades and natural habitat restoration.
+- Watershed Nutrient and Sediment Management Group: This group evaluated “upstream” water quality issues including sediment control on construction sites and both urban and rural runoff.
+The work of this group had a significant impact on the success of other Clean Harbour projects such as wastewater treatment upgrades and natural habitat restoration.
 More information about the Watershed Nutrient and Sediment Management Group

 - Decommissioning the Waterdown Wastewater Treatment Plant: After determining that replacing the Waterdown Wastewater Treatment Plant with a pumping station would reduce environmental impacts and save money, work began in 2007 on a project that will conclude with Waterdown’s wastewater being processed at the Dundas treatment plant.
 More about the Waterdown Wastewater Treatment Plant Decommissioning Project